The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 The pilot franchisee will not follow a refined, structured model - which can be a challenge - but they can be part of developing the franchise offering and therefore part of the greater success.
 They will also be able to shape the future franchise model based on their feedback and performance.

 Louise Harris is an experienced franchisor, having built and sold an award winning franchise.
-She is now head of strategic partnerships at easyStorage.
+She’s currently franchise operations manager at Mathnasium UK.

 You might also be interested in

 Answered by Phil Archer

 Phil Archer writes: The Bounce Back and CIBILs loans brought in last spring originally replaced the Enterprise... read more

 John Pratt writes: First, you have to work out who is responsible for the poor performance because... read more

 Answered by Louise Harris